-- Introduce contiguous-layout types, a classification of types that encompass scalar types, and class types without virtual functions or virtual bases and no subobjects of non-contiguous-layout class type or arrays of such types. - Specify that contiguous-layout types are guaranteed to be contiguous. - Change object representations to be considered an array if the type of the object they represent is a contiguous-layout type. - Objects of type unsigned char, char and std::byte and arrays of such types suffice as being their own object representation to prevent an infinitely recurring property. - The value of the elements of an object representation of a type other than unsigned char, char and std::byte is unspecified, otherwise the value of the element is the value of the object they represent. - Allow a pointer to an object representation to be obtained through a reinterpret_cast to unsigned char, char and std::byte. - Allow a pointer to an object representation to be cast back to a pointer to its respective object via reinterpret_cast. - Specify that std::launder will prefer to return a pointer to an object that is not an element of an object representation. - Allow pointer arithmetic to be performed on pointers to elements of an object representation if the type of the expression is unsigned char, char or std::byte.
+- Change object representations to be considered an array if the type of the object they represent is contiguous. - Objects of type unsigned char, char and std::byte and arrays of such types suffice as being their own object representation to prevent an infinitely recurring property. - The value of the elements of an object representation of a type other than unsigned char, char and std::byte is unspecified, otherwise the value of the element is the value of the object they represent. - Allow a pointer to an object representation to be obtained through a reinterpret_cast to unsigned char, char and std::byte. - Allow a pointer to an object representation to be cast back to a pointer to its respective object via reinterpret_cast. - Specify that std::launder will prefer to return a pointer to an object that is not an element of an object representation. - Allow pointer arithmetic to be performed on pointers to elements of an object representation if the type of the expression is unsigned char, char or std::byte.